-Ribbon or fabric in your choice of color
+- ribbon or fabric in your choice of color

-Tie burlap strips in a knot around each individual wire.
 This is what the inside looks like… rows and rows of burlap knots:

 The great thing about using picks is that you don’t need to fire up the glue gun.
 Just stick the pick part down into the knots of your burlap strips.
 Easy peasy!
 Plus, since the embellishments aren’t glued down, you can easily switch them out for each season.
 One easy DIY burlap wreath = lots of different wreaths for the whole year!